nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-05-13-make-your-new-tab-page-gorgeous-with-beautiful-new-tabs.md

 Why not look at a beautiful photograph when you open a new tab?

 Beautiful New Tabs is an extension for Safari that replaces your new tab page with a gorgeous wallpaper.
-Set your image query ("nature" by default) and see random images pulled from Unsplash, a repository for great photographs.
+Images are pulled from [Unsplash](https://unsplash.com), a repository for beautiful photographs.
+Images can be anything you want - nature, cats, lizards or fruit, anything.

 Beautiful New Tabs also shows the weather for your location.
+The interface for the weather and the rest of the page responds to dark and light mode, looking good on any theme.

-It's a simple, beautiful way to open new tabs.
+Try a simple, beautiful way to open new tabs.

 ## Purchasing